radiium/elegular/README.md

 # Elegular

 ## Description:
-A preconfigured Electron + Angular boilerplate with typescript, sass and hot reload.
+A preconfigured Electron + Angular boilerplate with hot reload and others...

 #### built with: